secjey/static-firmware-analysis/README.md

 - [ ] Add support for the keys `exclude-dir` and `include-dir` to exclude/include directories
 - [ ] Write a unittest with pytest
 - [ ] Add other `rules.json` templates to meet specific requirements (e.g. specific vendor)
+- [ ] Perform further analysis if files such as certificates or ssh configuration files are found
 - [x] Update the README

 ## License